Syd Howe: Playing career

 Howe was on the ice in the Montreal Forum at 2:25 a.m. on March 25, 1936, when Mud Bruneteau scored in the sixth overtime period to give Detroit the win in game one of the best-of-five semi-final against the Montreal Maroons, the longest game in league history.
 The Red Wings went on to win the series and the Stanley Cup that spring and followed up with another Stanley Cup victory in 1937.

+In 1939, while Howe was riding on a train, his 1937 Stanley Cup ring was stolen.
+No trace of it was ever seen until 2024, when it appeared as part of an online auction for hockey memorabilia.
+His descendants bought it back.

 On March 19, 1940, Howe scored 25 seconds into overtime to give the Wings a 2–1 victory over the New York Americans in game one of the quarter-finals.
 It was Howe's most cherished moment of his career and would stand as the fastest overtime goal scored in NHL history for the next 29 years.
 He also set the modern-day NHL record by scoring six goals in a game on February 3, 1944, versus the New York Rangers, a record which has since been twice equaled but never bettered in over fifty years of play.
 He was named to the NHL Second Team All-Star squad as a left winger in 1945 and played in the 1939 benefit All-Star game for Babe Siebert.